Why are birds and seals starving in a Bering Sea full of fish?

 Others, such as the murres, dine on small fish such as smelt, which in the northern Bering Sea have suffered a 98% population drop in eight years, according to federal surveys.
 And as seabirds search for these fish, they may face increased competition for their prime food sources from Pacific cod and pollock that — as the winter ice has faded — migrated here from waters farther south.

-In surveys this year, northern Bering Sea pollock pollutions surged more than 50-fold compared to 2010, and the Pacific cod increased more than 14-fold.
+In surveys this year, northern Bering Sea pollock populations surged more than 50-fold compared to 2010, and the Pacific cod increased more than 14-fold.

 “Things are out of whack.
 When you throw in multiple species of these predatory fish, it’s no surprise that we are going to have problems,” Sheffield said.